 Bringing new life into the world is something that will link you to your partner for the rest of your life.
 And do you know how much it costs to have a baby?
 It’s expensive!
 Which is why so many couples choose to open a joint account before the baby arrives.
 From doctor’s appointments and the hospital stay to decorating a nursery - kids will incur many expenses for years to come.
 The shared expenses when having a baby easily doubles, so if you haven’t already, opening a joint account at this stage definitely makes sense.

-Whether you decide to open up a joint account or not, Zeta can help you keep track of your finances as a couple!
+Zeta Joint Accounts can help you keep track of your finances as a couple!
 Our free app was designed just for couples like you, looking to master your money together as a team.

 To safely consume this site, we recommend reading this disclaimer.
 Any outbound links will take you away from Zeta, to external sites in the world wide web.
 Just so you know, Zeta doesn’t endorse any linked websites nor do we pay/bribe anyone to appear on here.
 Any reference to prices on the site are just estimates; actual prices are up to specific merchants and their current desire to charge you for things.
 Also, nothing on this website should be construed as investment advice.
 We’re here to share our favorite tools, tactics and tips for managing your money together.
 This content is for your responsible consumption.
 Please don’t see this as a recommendation to buy specific investments or go on a crypto-binge.
 Lastly, we 100% believe that personal finance is exactly that, personal.
 We may sometimes publish content on this website that has been created by affiliated or unaffiliated partners such as employees, advisors or writers.
 Unless we explicitly say so, these post do not necessarily represent the actual views or opinions of Zeta.